 About Me

 I’m a Ph.D. candidate at McGill University under the supervision of Prof. Lijun Sun.
-Previously, I was a visiting researcher with the Robotics Institute, Carnegie Mellon University (CMU) in 2023, supervised by Prof. Changliu Liu; the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and the Department of Mechanical Engineering at CMU in 2018.
+I was a visiting researcher at the Robotics Institute, Carnegie Mellon University in 2023 under the supervision of Prof. Changliu Liu, and at the Department of Mechanical Engineering in 2018.
+Additionally, I conducted research at the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020 under the supervision of Prof. Masayoshi Tomizuka.

 News

-• New!
-Our paper “Calibrating Car-Following Models via Bayesian Dynamic Regression” has been selected for the PODIUM presentation at the 25th International Symposium on Transportation and Traffic Theory (ISTTT25).
-See you in Ann Arbor! [arXiv]
+- New!
+Our paper “Calibrating Car-Following Models via Bayesian Dynamic Regression” has been selected for the PODIUM presentation at the 25th International Symposium on Transportation and Traffic Theory (ISTTT25) and also accepted at Transportation Research: Part C (TR PartC).
+See you in Ann Arbor! [arXiv] [slides]

 Featured Research